A Note on Efimov Nonlocal and Nonpolynomial Quantum Scalar Field Theory: Schwinger--Dyson and functional Schr o dinger equations

+These expressions are interesting to analyze.
 First of all, generally, $I_{+}\gg I_{-}$.
 Therefore, the denominator is never equal to zero.
-Thus, the following system is not quantum trivial.
+This means that the system is not quantum trivial.
 This is the main conclusion from the expression (\ref{ch3-eq36}).
-Then, the expression (\ref{ch3-eq36}) demonstrates the dependencies which are hard to see from, for example, the expressions (\ref{ch2-eq20})--(\ref{ch2-eq21}) for the $\mathcal{S}$-matrix of the theory in terms of the Taylor series with respect to the interaction (coupling) constant $g$ .
-Also, similar to (\ref{ch3-eq36}) expressions can be used as an initial point for a new expansion of the $\mathcal{S}$ matrix.
-This expansion is follows directly from the Schwinger--Dyson equations, for example in the form (\ref{ch3-eq20}).
+Secondly, the expression (\ref{ch3-eq36}) demonstrates the dependencies which are hard to see from, for example, the expressions (\ref{ch2-eq20})--(\ref{ch2-eq21}) for the $\mathcal{S}$-matrix of the theory in terms of the Taylor series with respect to the interaction (coupling) constant $g$.
+Thirdly, the expressions similar to (\ref{ch3-eq36}) can be used as an initial point for a new expansion of the $\mathcal{S}$-matrix.
+This expansion is follows directly from the Schwinger--Dyson equation, for example in the form (\ref{ch3-eq20}).
 This statement is valid not only for sine-Gordon theory but also for a wide class of theories in general.
 A detailed construction of such an expansion is a very interesting question but this question should be the subject of an independent research and publication.

 Let us suppose that the expressions (\ref{ch3-eq30})--(\ref{ch3-eq36}) are known.
 These expressions should be used to start an iteration procedure for the solution of the functional equation (\ref{ch3-eq20}) in the following form: